Survey and Taxonomy of Adversarial Reconnaissance Techniques: Introduction

-\paragraph{Scope} Reconnaissance is performed not only by adversaries (black/grey hat hackers) but also by security researchers (white hat hackers, blue teams, etc.) for security testing purposes.
-In this survey, we discuss reconnaissance from the adversary's perspective in particular, and we do not consider types of reconnaissance that are used only by security researchers or network administrators.
-Thus, we limit the scope of our survey to studying the adversaries' reconnaissance goals and reconnaissance techniques that might be used by adversaries.
-We use the phrase \emph{adversarial recon} instead of \emph{cyber recon} for the remainder of the paper to emphasize this distinction.
+\paragraph{Scope} Reconnaissance is performed not only by adversaries (black/grey hat hackers) but also by security researchers (white hat hackers, blue teams, etc.) for security testing purposes. {We specifically} discuss reconnaissance from the adversary's perspective, broadly focusing on targeted attack scenarios {(both large-scale and small-scale attacks)}, including advanced persistent threats.

-We provide a comprehensive overview of adversarial reconnaissance, broadly focusing on targeted attack scenarios, including advanced persistent threats (APTs).
-In practice, recon procedures are driven by the adversary's objectives, scope, skills, and limitations.
-For example, adversaries targeting individuals' credentials may be able to reach their objectives using simple phishing attacks and do not necessarily need any other techniques (e.g., internal scanning, local discovery)~\cite{caputo2013going}.
-However, to provide a comprehensive overview, we consider most of the common scenarios of adversarial reconnaissance, including both large-scale and small-scale attacks, rather than focusing on a very specific scenario.

 We discuss and elaborate the taxonomy based solely on reconnaissance procedures; the taxonomy does not cover other steps, techniques, or phases included in a threat model or the cyber kill chain.
 For example, we do not cover what procedures adversaries follow to compromise a host or to install a malware on a system.
-Nonetheless, we cover both active or passive recon techniques (e.g., footprinting, social engineering, scanning, and local discovery) that are used to collect technical or non-technical information at both the external and internal recon phases.
+Nonetheless, we cover {different} recon techniques (e.g., social engineering, scanning, {etc.}) that are used to collect technical or non-technical information at both the external and internal recon phases.